 People contact us wanting a dog but manage to repeatedly talk themselves out of one during the discussion process.
 They worry and doubt themselves.
 They get in their own way by creating barriers and obstacles that don’t exist.
 After working through their imaginary fears, I suggest they follow through with the adoption and promise to stay in touch during the initial stages.
 It takes very little time for people to realize just what a dog and a human can accomplish together.
 Confidence is gained, joy is discovered and brave new hearts overcome fears.
 A well needed bond is formed that gives life a brand-new quality.

-In the ongoing saga of my brain tumour I just learned that I am one out of perhaps three people in Canada to have the type of growth I do.
-It seems to be the placement of the tumour in my eye that is rare and unique.
+In the ongoing saga of my brain tumour I just learned how complicated it actually is.
+It is the placement of the tumour in my eye that is rare and unique.
 There is no research or information on a case like mine so no one can truly weigh risks or predict an outcome.
 A second surgery is now most likely as the remaining tumour is quite large and the headaches are worsening.
 The hope is that I won’t lose my eye.

 I felt slightly numb when I was given this news but was not filled with any sense of dread.
 I seemed to immediately accept the situation.
 I was reacting just as I had witnessed others do many times over.
 I was trusting something deep within me – lessons learned from dogs.